oluuiss/oluuiss/README.md

 I constantly seek to improve my knowledge and skills.
 I have the ability to solve problems, think critically, work in a team and have good communication.
 In the academic environment, I seek to improve myself in different programming languages, fundamental computing concepts and software development through projects and challenges.

+In addition to graduation, I constantly seek to expand my knowledge through courses and individual projects.
+I am looking for opportunities in the job market in the area of ​​Program Development, Mobile and Back-end.